 So it only seems appropriate to end the evening with Reindeer Brownies as the anticipation of Santa’s arrival builds!

 This post contains affiliate links.
 If you make a purchase through one of these links, I make a small commission at no extra cost to you.

-Our decorated brownies come to life as Rudolph when cut into triangles and decorated with sugar eyes and your favorite candy nose!
+Our decorated brownies come to life as Rudolph when cut into triangles, as shown above, and decorated with sugar eyes and your favorite candy nose!